alecamcr/Immigration-RSE/README.md

 - `-c, --country` country to be plotted
 - `-k, --federalcountry` federal country to be plotted

 It plots a bar and a line plot with information about countries from migrants.
-Specifically in this program it is possible to only plot one of the possible plots if argument kind is given:
+Specifically in this program it is possible to only plot one of the possible plots if argument `-k --kind` is given:

 if only bar plot:

 	$ python bin/external_migration.py -k bar

-or specifying name
+or specifying output name:

 	$ python bin/external_migration.py results/only_bar.png -k bar